AMSanchezC/R36sGuide/README.md

 Well, look no more! u/firezenk did this shell (see reddit post here: https://www.reddit.com/r/R36S/comments/1fiucg8/full_case_replacement_for_r36s_available_for_3d/) and I'm going to teach you how to **CAREFULLY** dissasemble everything, including the screen.

 You'll need: two (small but different sizes) screwdrivers (I have absolutely no idea about the specifications for them, just see what fits lol), a thin yet sturdy plastic, hands, and patience.
-And please: don't ask your father for help as I did (specially being a grown ass woman, shame on me) since they may have the bright idea to put preassure on the screen and end up breaking it.
+And please: don't ask your father for help as I did (specially being a grown ass woman, shame on me) since they may have the bright idea to put pressure on the screen and end up breaking it.

 To start with one of the most important things: TAKE OUT YOUR SD CARD.
 It may seem a dumb thing to remind, but you need to this first, since taking out the board will be imposssible and you may break it.